EOSIO/tropical-example-web-app/README.md

 _If you need information not covered in this guide, you can reference the Ricardian Specification [here](https://github.com/EOSIO/ricardian-spec)._

+## WebAuthn

+Tropical Example implements WebAuthn as a 2nd factor.

+After logging in, under the user menu, you'll find an option to "enroll" a 2FA device.
+Use this option in conjunction with your device's build-in biometric scanner, secure element, or external hardware key to enroll a key with the Tropical Example.

+Then, on the Properties Search Results page, you'll see a 'Rent' button.
+Where liking something is a relatively low-risk activity, the Rent button represents a real-world use case for commiting yourself to rent that property.
+In this case where money is on the line, the app will request you sign for the Rent action with the enrolled key.

+Read more about this example and technology [here -- REQUIRE LINK to blog or Release Notes of some kind](https://www.google.com)

 ## Running Tropical Example

 ### Required Tools